VPRamon/treest/README.md

 ## Contact

-For any questions or suggestions, feel free to contact the maintainer at [vallespuigramon@gmail.co](mailto:vallespuigramon@gmail.co).
+For any questions or suggestions, feel free to contact the maintainer at [vallespuigramon@gmail.com](mailto:vallespuigramon@gmail.com).

----

-Thank you for using the VPR Data Structures Library!
-I hope it serves your needs for efficient and flexible data structure implementations in C++.
+## Acknowledgments

+- **Contributors**: Thank you to all contributors who have helped improve this library.
+- **Community**: Appreciation to the C++ community for providing resources and inspiration for this project.